jmarquesOT/sentilo-docs-test/docs/catalog_and_maps/map_viewers.rst

 Universal viewer
 ~~~~~~~~~~~~~~~~

+The map system is prepared to be displayed through various managers and cartography rendering servers.
+The default system is *MapBox* powered by *Leaflet*.
+You can find more information in the section
+`Map Providers <./#map-providers>`

 Components map
 ^^^^^^^^^^^^^^

-The catalog provides a default map, based on Google Maps, which shows
+The catalog provides a default map, which shows
 all the public components registered at the platform.
 If the user is
 logged as administrator, all the private components will be displayed as
 well.